 3. Communicate Challenges

-As we're updating this article during the COVID-19 pandemic, Amazon shoppers are experiencing all kinds of problems, including slow deliveries and refund delays of up to two weeks.
-Many items have become unavailable due to panic buying and Amazon's coronavirus restrictions for FBA sellers.
-Needless to say, it's not the experience customers are used to.
+When we updated this article during the COVID-19 pandemic, Amazon shoppers were experiencing all kinds of problems, including slow deliveries and refund delays of up to two weeks.
+Many items had become unavailable due to panic buying and Amazon's coronavirus restrictions for FBA sellers.
+Needless to say, it wasn't the experience customers were used to.

-Amazon can't avoid these problems.
-That's why they've done the only thing they can: explain the situation to customers.
+Amazon couldn't avoid these problems.
+That's why they've done the only thing they could: explain the situation to customers.

-Banners across the Amazon website warn users to expect delays.
-Detailed articles explain the situation in depth.
-Existing help articles have been updated to explain what will work differently from normal—as well as what hasn't changed.
+Banners across the Amazon website warned users to expect delays.
+Detailed articles explained the situation in depth.
+Existing help articles have been updated to explain what would work differently from normal—as well as what hasn't changed.

 When a problem affects your service, communicate the problem to your customers.
 People are remarkably understanding when they know what's going on and what they should expect.
 They get upset fast when problems take them by surprise.